The BIG day has finally arrived, and you’re excited and nervous; it’s completely natural to feel that way.

 Pulling Over & Moving Off:

-You will be asked to pull over alongside the curb and then, asked to move off again several times.
+You will be asked to pull over alongside the curb and then asked to move off again several times.
 When asked to pull over, pick a safe spot.
-Avoid pulling over alongside a parked car, in front of a driveway way, or anywhere where you may cause an obstruction.
+Avoid pulling alongside a parked car, in front of a driveway way, or anywhere you may cause an obstruction.
 Before moving off, check all the mirrors and look over your right shoulder, then signal if necessary, and away you go.

 Pedestrian Crossings: